How to Identify and Address Complicated (Prolonged) Grief

 INTEGRATED GRIEF

 The adaptation period after a loss.
 Integrated grief focuses on adjusting to the loss.
-The behaviors related to the loss are integrated into a person’s life in a way that allows them to honor the deceased.
+The behaviors related to the loss are integrated into a person’s life in ways that allow them to honor the deceased.

-A situation in which something interferes with adaptation, causing prolonged acute grief.
-It can be accompanied by intense emotional pain and a fear of a future without the deceased, which causes clinically significant distress or impairment in life functioning.
+A situation in which something interferes with adaptation, causing persistently acute grief.
+It can be accompanied by intense emotional pain and a fear of a future without the deceased, as well as core symptoms including intense yearning or preoccupation with the deceased, which causes clinically significant distress or impairment in life functioning.

-Complicated grief affects how someone adapts to a loss.
-According to the Center for Complicated Grief, there are three processes related to loss adaption:
+Prolonged grief disorder affects how someone adapts to a loss.
+According to Columbia University’s Center for Prolonged Grief, healthy adaptation involves three key processes:

 • Accepting reality by recognizing the loss is final and there are consequences.